What Is a Mantra and How Do You Use One?

 What Is a Mantra?

-Mantras are words or phrases that are repeated to a precise sound frequency and rhythm intended to unlock specific energies to aid in meditation or concentration.
-This practice dates back to the sacred texts of the Vedic religion in India, 3,500 years ago.
+This spiritual practice dates back to the sacred texts of the Vedic religion in India 3,500 years ago but also has roots in Buddhism.
 Traditionally, a mantra uses repeated Sanskrit words, phrases, or sounds.

 Chanting mantras “can improve attention and change your mood,” says Hall.
 You can practice mantra by repeatedly: